stefanil/play2-clickstart/README.md

     bees app:deploy -a MYAPP_ID -t play2 -Rjava_version=1.7 dist/*.zip proxyBuffering=false

-## To deploy this locally, use either:
+## To deploy this locally:

+Use the following command, and then browse to localhost:9000

     play run